FX-Wizard/blog/content/posts/deadline-linux-server.md

 ```
 Certificate Password :
 ```
-If using RCS only this is unessicary as the key will remain secure on the server and not shared with the clients.
+If using RCS only this is unnecessary as the key will remain secure on the server and not shared with the clients.

 If using Direct Connect then its a good idea to password protect the certificate as it will need to be shared with all the clients connecting to the MongoDB database.